-Embryo donation is defined as the giving away of embryo remaining after one’s IVF to donation by some other couple.
+Embryo donation is defined as the giving away of embryo remaining after one’s IVF to the donation by some other couple.
 It is a form of third party reproduction and mainly used in assisted reproductive technology (ART) techniques.
 The donation is followed by the implantation of those embryos into the woman’s uterus for pregnancy to occur and childbirth in the expecting mother.

 The eggs are mostly donated by the couples who already have completed their family by IVF treatment method and have excess embryos frozen and wish to give them away to someone who wants to have children.